Age verification

 Sun exposure can adversely impact early wound healing and have an adverse effect on the pigmentation and long-term quality of you scar(s).
 All scars should be protected from sun until they are mature, which may not be until one-year post-surgery.
 A spray tan is okay after a few weeks (once the wound is healed).

-Will I experience much pain and movement restriction post-op?
+Will I experience much pain and movement restriction after surgery?

 Pain following surgery will vary depending on the extent of surgery.
 Pain immediately after surgery may be reduced by the use of local anaesthetic at the surgical site given during the surgery.
 The pain will also be managed with tablets or injections as required.
 Physical measures such as the dressings and supportive garments as well as limited movement and possibly ice packs will all help minimise any pain.
 Pain is usually well tolerated within a few days after surgery with all these measures.
 If your pain is increasing following surgery this is usually a sign that you may need a review to ensure your recovery is proceeding as expected.